 A country house and estate located near Wimborne, Dorset, designed to resemble an Italian palace.
 If you wish to tour the house you can book online free of charge, but availibity can run out during busy days.
 The house is well worth a visit, with plenty of history and information to be soaked up.

-We love to explore the woodland trail and the views that it provides, all the while providing lots of exercise for Lola and tree climbing for Miss A.
+We love to explore the woodland trail, it’s quickly become one of my favourite National Trust walks.
+The views that it provides are stunning and all the while providing lots of exercise for Lola and tree climbing for Miss A.

 Whilst dogs aren’t allowed on the front lawn and some of the gardens, its well worth a visit without the pets to explore all the amazing scenery Kingston Lacy has to offer.

 At Christmas time, it’s well worth a night time visit to on of their popular events a tour along the illuminated garden.
 We visited on Christmas Eve evening after dark last year and spent half an hour on the illuminated path followed by a hot chocolate before going home to settle in for the evening.
 It was a great way to end our Christmas Eve.